YevheniiLi/YevheniiLi/README.md

   <h3 align="left">:man_technologist: About Me :</h3>

-- 🔭 I’m currently working **to become a skilled front-end developer.**
+- 🔭 I'm on a journey to master full-stack development.

-- 🛠️ I'm currently building **web applications using React and related libraries.**
+- 🛠️  I'm currently building proficient in React, Node.js, and Express for end-to-end development.

-- 🌱 I'm honing **my front-end development skills and mastering various modern technologies.**
+- 🌱  Continuously honing skills in the ever-evolving tech landscape.

-- 🦾 I am looking for cooperation **a positive and innovative team that shares my values and drive.**
+- 🦾  Eager to join dynamic and innovative teams that share my passion.

-- 📫 Feel free to reach out to me at: **jekilllimarenko@gmail.com** or **jekillone@icloud.com**
+- 📫  Reach out at jekilllimarenko@gmail.com or jekillone@icloud.com for collaboration.

-- ⚡  Fun fact: **I believe that the best code is the one that is seen and used by others.**
+- ⚡  Firmly believe that the best code thrives when it's shared and utilised by others.

 <h3 align="left">:octocat: Contact Me:</h3>
 <p align="left">